 - The global 2020 COVID-19 pandemic has sent shockwaves around the world.
 In a first effort to contain the virus, many countries have imposed a lockdown and schools and/or universities have closed for several months across all OECD and partner countries.
-In Korea, the closures were nationwide from 2 March 2020 and schools started progressively reopening on 20 May 2020.
-By 8 June 2020, schools had fully reopened.
-By the end of June, Korea had experienced 14 weeks of effective school closures in some form, a similar length as the average across OECD countries (UNESCO, 2020).
-However, the actual impact in some countries may have been less severe as some of these periods included scheduled school breaks. - Excluding the non-compulsory part of the curriculum, students in public institutions in Korea attended classes for 655 hours per year on average at primary level and 842 hours at lower secondary level in 2019.
-Each week of school closure therefore represents about 17 hours of compulsory instruction time at the primary level and 22 hours of compulsory instruction time at the primary level and 22 hours of compulsory instruction time at lower secondary level during which students have physically not attended school (Figure 6).
-During this time, many OECD and partner countries have turned to distance learning to ensure the continuity of education. - School reopening in the context of the pandemic is contingent on the capacity to maintain a safe distance of 1-2 metres between pupils and staff.
+In Israel, the closures were nationwide from 12 March 2020 and schools started progressively reopening on 3 May 2020.
+By 17 May 2020, schools had fully reopened.
+By the end of June, Israel had experienced 9 weeks of effective school closures in some form, compared to 14 weeks on average across OECD countries (UNESCO, 2020).
+However, the actual impact in some countries may have been less severe as some of these periods included scheduled school breaks. - Excluding the non-compulsory part of the curriculum, students in public institutions in Israel attended classes for 958 hours per year on average at primary level and 984 hours at lower secondary level in 2019.
+Each week of school closure therefore represents about 26 hours of compulsory instruction time at the primary level and 28 hours of compulsory instruction time at lower secondary level during which students have physically not attended school (Figure 6).
+During this time, many OECD and partner countries have turned to distance learning to ensure the continuity of education.

+- School reopening in the context of the pandemic is contingent on the capacity to maintain a safe distance of 1-2 metres between pupils and staff.
 Countries with smaller class sizes may find it easier to comply with new restrictions on social distancing.
-In Korea, the average class size at primary level is 23 students in public institutions, which is larger than the OECD average of 21.
-In public lower secondary institutions, there are 27 students per class in Korea, compared to 23 students per class on average across OECD countries.
-However, the need to reduce class size may depend on other factors such as physical space, the availability of rooms and staff, and personal decisions by students and staff on whether to return to school (Figure 6).

-- While there is uncertainty about the likely overall impact of the COVID-19 pandemic on education expenditure, governments will face difficult decisions on the allocation of resources, as government funds are injected into the economy and the health sector.
-In 2017, public spending on primary to tertiary education as a share of government expenditure in Korea was 13%, higher than the OECD average of 11% (Figure 6). - As unemployment rises, private funding of education may also be at risk.
+In Israel, the average class size at primary level is 27 students in public institutions, which is larger than the OECD average of 21.
+In public lower secondary institutions, there are 29 students per class in Israel, compared to 23 students per class on average across OECD countries.
+However, the need to reduce class size may depend on other factors such as physical space, the availability of rooms and staff, and personal decisions by students and staff on whether to return to school (Figure 6). - While there is uncertainty about the likely overall impact of the COVID-19 pandemic on education expenditure, governments will face difficult decisions on the allocation of resources, as government funds are injected into the economy and the health sector.
+In 2017, public spending on primary to tertiary education as a share of government expenditure in Israel was 13%, higher than the OECD average of 11% (Figure 6). - As unemployment rises, private funding of education may also be at risk.
 The impact may be most severe in those countries and levels of education that rely most heavily on household expenditure, in particular early childhood education and care and tertiary education.
-In pre-primary education (ISCED 02), private sources accounted for 18% of total expenditure in Korea in 2017, slightly higher than the OECD average of 17%.
-At tertiary level, 62% of total expenditure comes from private sources, compared to 29% on average across OECD countries. - The crisis may have a severe impact on the internationalisation of higher education as the delivery of online course material and travel restrictions may raise questions among international students' perception on the value of obtaining their degree from an institution abroad.
-Korea, with a lower share of foreign students than in total across the OECD, may be less strongly affected than other countries. - A decrease in the share of international students may have repercussions on the funding model of some higher education institutions, as foreign students may pay higher tuition fees than domestic ones.
-This is not the case in Korea: international and foreign students pay about the same for a bachelor's programme in a public institution than national students (USD 4 785). - Unemployment may increase, as the economy struggles to cope with the reduced activity that resulted from the lockdown.
-Those with lower educational attainment are the most vulnerable, as they are the most unlikely to benefit from remote working.
-In 2019, before the pandemic hit, 6% of young adults with below upper secondary education in Korea were unemployed compared to 6% of tertiary-educated 25-34 year-olds (Figure 6).
-In the aftermath of the 2008 financial crisis, the unemployment of young adults without an upper secondary education increased by 0.1 percentage points between 2008 and 2009 in Korea compared to 0.9 percentage points among those with tertiary education.
+This is less the case in Israel.
+In pre-primary education (ISCED 02), private sources accounted for 9% of total expenditure in Israel in 2017, lower than the OECD average of 17%.
+At tertiary level, 46% of total expenditure comes from private sources, compared to 29% on average across OECD countries.